 For those of you who will rely predominately on student loans to finance your law school education, it is crucial that you realize the implications and responsibilities of your borrowing.
 Keep in mind that what you borrow while in school will have an impact on how quickly you will achieve your financial and career goals once you graduate.
 One guide book to money management is the National Endowment for Financial Education’s 40 Money Management Tips Every College Student Should Know.
 Another reference tool is the U.S. government’s website called MyMoney.gov to teach you the basics about financial education.

 A conservative approach to borrowing loan funds for your education is highly recommended.
-You should first identify all other resources you have available prior to taking out student loans in an effort to limit your loan indebtedness.
-Thus any gap between what your resources are and what your anticipated educationally related expenses will be may be satisfied by student loans.
+You should first identify all other resources available prior to taking out student loans to limit your loan indebtedness.
+Thus, any gap between what your resources are and what your anticipated educationally related expenses will be satisfied by student loans.
 Student loans should be used to "bridge" the gap between personal resources and educationally related expenses.

 - Limit yourself to one credit card.